-Jisu Kim is a resident fellow at the Information Society Project at Yale Law School.
+Jisu Kim is a resident fellow at the Information Society Project and an affiliated scholar at the Justice Collaboratory at Yale Law School.
 She earned her Ph.D. in Mass Communication from the Hubbard School of Journalism and Mass Communication at the University of Minnesota – Twin Cities.

 Her research focuses on how digital technology influences audience engagement, journalism practices, and the business model of news organizations, with an emphasis on computational methods.
 Her goal is to understand factors that influence audience trust in news organizations and engagement with news on social media to help news organizations devise a better strategy for engaging with their audiences.
 In addition, her work seeks to examine the factors that influence the dissemination of news and information on social media through computer algorithms.